Mechanical Processing

 THACO INDUSTRIES – A leading precision machining provider today

-With 20 years of experience in manufacturing and machining, significant investments in technology, and strong R&D activities, THACO INDUSTRIES (a member company of THACO Group) supplies high-tech mechanical products for multiple sectors: automotive, industrial, agriculture–forestry, construction, and civil applications.
+With more than 20 years of experience in manufacturing and machining, significant investments in technology, and strong R&D activities, THACO INDUSTRIES (a Sub-holding of THACO ) supplies high-tech mechanical products for multiple sectors, including automotive, industrial, agriculture–forestry, construction, and civil applications.

-THACO INDUSTRIES can complete every stage end-to-end: design, material selection, cutting, fabrication, welding, painting, assembly, and delivery – saving time and optimizing costs for customers.
+The corporation provides end-to-end solutions – from design, material selection, and cutting to fabrication, welding, painting, assembly, and delivery – saving time and optimizing costs for customers.

-Equipped with modern technologies such as automated welding robots, fiber-laser cutters, 5-axis gantry milling machines, mold-fitting presses, large-format drilling machines, dual-head EDM, and wire-cutting systems, the Group delivers high-quality products with excellent precision at competitive cost.
+Equipped with advanced technologies such as automated welding robots, fibre-laser cutting machines, 5-axis CNC milling machines, Hydraulic die-spotting press machines, CNC gun drilling machines, 2-heads EDM machines, and wire-cutting machines, the corporation delivers high-quality products with outstanding precision at a competitive cost.

-For detailed consultation and support, please contact our hotline at 0979 932 269 for the fastest assistance.
+This article has outlined the key Applications of Precision Machining in the Automotive Industry.”
+For detailed consultation and support, please contact our hotline at (+84)348620063 for prompt assistance.